 Their Stars Didn't Match But They Did And That's All That'll Ever Matter

-They loved each other madly, but couldn’t imagine getting married against their parents’ wishes.Share
+They loved each other madly, but couldn’t imagine getting married against their parents’ wishes.Share this quote

 Rahul’s father was adamant.
 Namrata belonged to a lower caste.
 His family had a reputation to maintain.
 “It’s only an infatuation.
 This too shall pass,” he would calmly tell Rahul.